APEx: Accuracy-Aware Differentially Private Data Exploration: Accuracy Translator

-Intuitively, when $q_{\phi}(D)$ is much larger (or smaller) than $c$, then a much larger (smaller resp.) noise can be added to $q_{\phi}(D)$ without changing the `True' or `False' decision of the system.
+We propose a data-dependent translation for \icq, which can be used as a subroutine for mechanisms that involve threshold testing.
+For ease of explanation, we will illustrate this translation with a special case of \icq when the workload size $L=1$, denoted by, $q_{\phi,>c}(\cdot)$.
+Intuitively, when $c_{\phi}(D)$ is much larger (or smaller) than $c$, then a much larger (smaller resp.) noise can be added to $c_{\phi}(D)$ without changing the output of \system.
 Consider the following example.